 Coping with loss can be very difficult, but it's important not to bottle up your feelings.
-Reading a thoughtful poem, and perhaps even writing one of your own, can help you express your grief and begin working through it.
+Reading a thoughtful poem about losing a sibling, losing a parent, losing another loved one, or perhaps even writing one of your own, can help you express your grief and begin working through it.

 Poems About Grieving